vitalets/playwright-bdd/docs/writing-steps/bdd-fixtures.md

 The most powerful usage of `$tags` is in your custom fixtures.

 ##### Example 1
-Run scenario only in Firefox if it has `@firefox` tag:
+Run the scenario only in Firefox if it has the `@firefox` tag:
 ```gherkin
 Feature: some feature